rebcabin/tangledown/README.md

 ## Tangledown is Inside This Here Document, README.md

-***Tangledown*** is the tool that extracts code from any Markdown file into executable order on the disk.
+***Tangledown*** is the tool that rearranges code from any Markdown file into executable order.
 This here document, README.md, the one you're reading right now, is the Literate Program for Tangledown.

 Because our documentation language is Markdown, the language of this document is _Literate Markdown_.
 This here README.md, which you're reading right now, contains all the source for the Literate-Markdown tool, `tangledown.py`, with all its documentation, all presented in human-understandable order, a top-down narrative style, like a story.

-`tangledown.py` pulls or ***tangles*** code out of any Markdown document, not just this here README.md that you're reading right now.
+`tangledown.py` ***tangles*** code out of any Markdown document, not just this here README.md that you're reading right now.
 The verb "tangle" is traditional in Literate Programming.
 You might think it should be "untangle," because the Markdown document is all tangled up from executable order.
 But Knuth prefers the human's point of view.
 The Markdown document contains the code in the _correct_, human-understandable order.

 If we need something _more_ powerful than Tangledown, we'll go back to [org-babel](http://orgmode.org/worg/org-contrib/babel/) in Emacs (or [spacemacs](http://spacemacs.org/) for you VIM users).
 Those are much more powerful, best-of-breed Literate-Programming tools.
-You have to learn some Emacs to use them, and that's an insurmountable barrier for many people.
+You have to learn some Emacs to use them, and that's an  barrier for many people.
 Markdown is good enough for Github, and thus for most of us right now.

 You can _also_ run Tangledown inside a Jupyter notebook, specifically one that is linked to this here document, README.md, the one you're reading right now.
 See [this section](#oh-my-jupytext) for more.